-Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network or non-radiological diagnostic tests.
+Additional cost share may apply to any lab or diagnostic testing performed during your visit, as described for each separate service in this medical benefits chart.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. visit.
+Please refer to outpatient diagnostic tests and therapeutic services and supplies for other EKG's.
+Medicare" preventive visit.
+Please refer to Outpatient diagnostic tests and therapeutic services and supplies for other EKG's.
+You pay these amounts until you reach the outof-pocket maximum.

-Covered services that do not count toward your maximum out-of-pocket amount.
+\ Covered services that do not count toward your maximum out-of-pocket amount.